Register

 3

 RECO's Code of Ethics requires accurate representation across all Ontario markets.
-Altering walls, windows, flooring, countertops, or other permanent features constitutes misrepresentation.
+Digitally altering walls, windows, flooring, countertops, or other permanent features would constitute misrepresentation under Section 5 of the Code of Ethics and should be avoided.
 Staging should be limited to furniture, décor, and soft furnishings that buyers understand aren't included.

 Tip: If you're unsure whether something is 'permanent,' ask: 'Would removing this require tools and a contractor?'
 If yes, don't change it digitally.